What is SEO And Why Do You Need It?

-That means you need what we call "Local SEO (Search Engine Optimization)," which is online visibility when
+That means you need what we call "Local SEO (Search Engine Optimization)."
+That's simply online visibility when

 web viewers are searching for companies within a reasonable drive from home.

-Now, the major search engines use different criteria to rank local merchants than they do for search phrases that don't refer to a locality, such as our "lawn tractors for sale" example.
+Now, the major search engines use different criteria to rank local merchants than they do for search phrases that don't specify a locality.

 Without visitors a website can't create value for a business.
-By making it easy for your potential customers to find your site on the web, you make it easy for them to learn about you and begin a relationship.
+Make it easy for your potential customers to find your site on the web.
+That makes it easy for them to learn about you and begin a relationship.
 And that can increase the rate of return on the money invested to produce those visitors.

 More About How SEO Works

-Simply put, good SEO encourages the search engines to rank your site on page one, which is where you need to be when potential customers are trying to find your goods or services.
+Simply put, good SEO encourages the search engines to rank your site on page one, which is where you need to be for best results.

 Carefully selected keywords worked seamlessly into the copy of each web page act as callouts to the search engines.
-Finding keywords is an art as much as a science -- researching words and phrases that you think might draw customers to your site.
+Finding keywords is an art as much as a science, calling on both research skills and intuition.
 Google Analytics tools can help you identify words currently being searched.

-Then there's the business of HTML tags - these are -page titles and meta descriptions that must conform to both length and information parameters to keep the search engines happy.
+Then there's the business of HTML tags - page titles and meta descriptions that must conform to both length and information parameters to keep the search engines happy.

-Off-page SEO is tougher, and includes links to other sites, citations in various important lists and finding blogs or online articles where you can comment and get a link back to your site.
+Off-page SEO is tougher, and includes links to other sites, and proper citations in directories.

 SEO is one of the areas where it's best to have a professional undertake the work for you.
 It's hard and it's never-ending.